 Assoc.
 Prof. Stephanie Taplin

-Associate Professor Stephanie Taplin is the Associate Director of the Institute of Child Protection Studies.
-Stephanie has a multidisciplinary background with qualifications in psychology, criminology and public health.
+Associate Professor Stephanie Taplin, of ACU's Institute of Child Protection Studies, has a multidisciplinary background with qualifications in psychology, criminology and public health.
 She is recognised for her research in the child protection field, in particular: (i) parental substance-using and other at-risk mothers, and their involvement with the child protection system, (ii) prenatal reporting and infant entries to out-of-home care (OOHC), and (iii) parental contact with children in OOHC.
 Assoc.
-Prof Taplin is currently Chief Investigator on three large ARC grants, which cover the topics of parental contact with children in OOHC, ethical research with children on sensitive issues, and removals of infants by the child protection system.
-Her research has a focus on contributing to the research evidence, policy and practice in child protection.
+Prof Taplin has been Chief Investigator on three large recent ARC grants, which cover the topics of parental contact with children in OOHC, ethical research with children on sensitive issues, and removals of infants by the child protection system (current).
+Her research focuses on contributing to the research evidence, and improving policy and practice in child protection.

 Powell, M.A., Graham, A., McArthur, M., Moore, T., Chalmers, J. & Taplin, S. (2019, in press).
 Children's participation in research on sensitive topics: addressing concerns of decision-makers, Children's Geographies, DOI: 10.1080/14733285.2019.1639623